great-expectations/great_expectations/docs/guides/setup/configuring_data_contexts/how_to_instantiate_a_data_context_without_a_yml_file.md

         - :py:class:`~great_expectations.data_context.types.base.DatabaseStoreBackendDefaults`
         - :py:class:`~great_expectations.data_context.types.base.FilesystemStoreBackendDefaults`

-    The following example shows a Data Context configuration with an SQLAlchemy datasource and an AWS S3 bucket for all metadata stores, using default prefixes.
+    The following example shows a Data Context configuration with an SQLAlchemy <TechnicalTag relative="../../../" tag="datasource" text="Datasource" /> and an AWS S3 bucket for all metadata <TechnicalTag relative="../../../" tag="store" text="Stores" />, using default prefixes.
 Note that you can still substitute environment variables as in the YAML based configuration to keep sensitive credentials out of your code.

 ```python
 from great_expectations.data_context.types.base import DataContextConfig, DatasourceConfig, S3StoreBackendDefaults